 If you are developing commands that will use remote shell, you may want to discuss this with the xCAT architects.
-One way to always use the appropriate remote shell is to not call ssh or rsh (scp/rcp) directly but to use xdsh and xdcp-api or plugin (for hierarchy support) which will check the remote shell setup for xCAT and use the appropriate remote shell.
-It is not recommended to call the xdsh or xdcp command line interface from another xCAT command.
+One way to always use the appropriate remote shell is to not call ssh or rsh (scp/ rcp) directly but to use xdsh and xdcp, which will check the remote shell setup for xCAT and use the appropriate remote shell.